Simplewealth Review 2024 – Pros & Cons

 Since they use IB, your assets have the same protection as if you had an account at IB UK.
 In case of bankruptcy, your cash should be protected by the FSCS for up to 85K GBP.

 On top of that, we also get American protection through SIPC.
-Currently, this gives up to 500’000 USD protection, with maximum protection of 250’000 USD for stocks.
+Currently, this gives up to 500’000 USD protection, with a maximum protection of 250’000 USD for stocks.

 As for regulations, Simplewealth is regulated by VQF and registered with FINMA.
 They should be under regular audit by VQF.
 These regulations are standard for asset managers.